Financial Update for May 2022

 This includes all operational expenses of the Lisk Foundation which consist of the following: salaries, financial and legal, office rental, contractors, e.g. legal advisories, accountants, auditors, and finally taxes.

 This covers the monthly invoice from Lightcurve to the Lisk Foundation.
 This amount is calculated using a daily rate per employee and encompasses all services provided by Lightcurve.
 The daily rate only applies to employees of the Research, Development, and Marketing departments.
-Employees of the Operations department do not receive any extra remuneration.

 This includes all related costs of the Research team members at Lightcurve who are working on the Lisk Improvement Proposals.